judka-uriel/uriel-book/uriel_en.md

 this program to remain popular, it must be continuously modernized, i.e. adapted to the present age, brought into alignment with the new demands of modernity.
-This is precisely what I am actively engaged in all the time, continually adding new, more contemporary capabilities.
+This is precisely what I am actively engaged in all the time, continually adding new, more contemporary features.

 And since my other interest is Judaism, it is unsurprising that after the Orthodoxes rejected me and thereby exposed an enormous tangle of unresolved